 Notice how the output says 'local-credentials', meaning they are stored on the local Juju client.

-To see what credentials are in use by a model (here the 'default' model):
+To see what credential is in use by a model (here the 'default' model) the

 juju show-model default